Mbazu-Daniel/metaverse-magna/README.md

-## Problem statement:
-We want to track the activities on the block for our analysis application.
-For this application, we want to stream the transactions on the blockchain as they happen.
-We care about the following fields:

- - Sender Address
- - Receiver Address
- - BlockNumber
- - BlockHash
- - TransactionHash
- - Gas Price in WEI
- - Value in WEI

-On completion, your API should be a socket.io endpoint that will allow me to subscribe to events in the following ways:

- 1. All events.
-2. Only events where an address is either the sender or receiver.
- 3. Only events where an address is the sender
- 4. Only events
-    where an address is the receiver
- 5. Assume that 1 ETH  $5,000 and send events within the ranges

-			-  0 - 100
-			- 100 - 500
-			- 500 - 2000
-			- 2000 - 5000
-			- 5000
-We do not want just anyone to access our socket endpoints, so we will need a HTTP endpoint to register and log in.
-All requests to the socket.io endpoint will require a JWT token.

 ## Guideline
 Here are step-by-step guidelines to set up and run the code locally with Docker, using Docker Compose for managing services, and `nodemon` for automatically reloading the application when changes are detected.